jdiejim/pokedex-blog/README.md

 ```

 Wow!
-That was a lot, but trust me, it is worth it, and this is the only section that is kind of confusing.
+That was a lot, but trust me, it was worth it, and this is the only section that is kind of confusing.
 Ok, go ahead and check the browser to see the result.

 ![finalPokeView](./screenshots/finalPokeView.png)